OmarJabri7/Cycle_Buddy/README.md

 * On the right, we have the results from the outdoor testing, where the car plate is captured by the camera on the streets of Glasgow.<br>

 * Moral of the story is, that the api is capable enough to recognize the car plates within any environment.
 Moreover, the data displayed under the Car Plate are the sensor readings at the instant of capturing the image.
-Thus, ensuring that the system operates in real time.<br>
+Thus, ensuring that the system operates in real time.
-<br><br />
+<br><br><br />

 <!-- Contributing -->

 ## Contributing
 This is an open source project, therefore, just fork it and build up the project according to the README.md in every document.
-<br><br />
+<br><br><br />

 <!-- License -->
 ## License
 Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.
-<br><br />
+<br><br><br />

 <!-- Contact Info -->